 Every individual in this State who practices a profession or engages in a business and is included in the list below must obtain from the Secretary a statewide license for the privilege of practicing the profession or engaging in the business.
-A license required by this section is not transferable to another person.
+A license is not transferable to another person.
 The tax for each license is fifty dollars (\$50.00).